ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 | UX          | ⭐️⭐️ |
 | Performance | ⭐️    |

-IPFS Companion also supports [DNSLink](https://dnslink.dev/) resolution (DNSLink is covered in more detail at the bottom of the aritlce).
-When a user visits a URL, Companion will check for a [DNSLink](https://dnslink.dev/) DNS record for the hostname and if found, will load the dapp from the local gateway instead of the remote origin.
+IPFS Companion also supports [DNSLink](https://dnslink.dev/) resolution (DNSLink is covered in more detail at the bottom of the article).
+When a user visits a URL, Companion will check for a [DNSLink](https://dnslink.dev/) DNS record for the hostname and, if found, will load the dapp from the local gateway instead of the remote origin.
 In this instance, trust is only delegated for the DNS resolution (hostname → CID).

 ### With the Brave browser